 Content marketing enables you to portray yourself as an advisor, a person that has the right answers to other people’s problems.
 You want to constantly let your audience know that your brand is there to help them, not just sell to them.
 With this in mind, an organized schedule can help you publish content that matters on a regular basis.

 There are millions of marketers out there trying to produce, more or less, the same content as you.
 And if you adamantly stick to just one type of content, the mission of improving your rankings in SERPs becomes even less possible.

 This is why diversifying your content is a great way to stand out from the crowd.
 For example, many sites are more likely to link back to a video than a written blog post, and since not that many people are actually making videos (at least compared to blog post writers), there is your chance to steal the spotlight.
 The situation is similar with infographics, which are generally more shareable than ‘regular’ blog posts.

 Email subscribers are also valuable for your business.
 If you manage to segment the list of subscribers based on their needs, you can tailor your communications to fit all of them.
 This makes it much easier to get really specific with your content.

-Perhaps you have interesting content, admirable website traffic and strong domain authority, but if you’re not capturing real leads, all of that may turn out to be futile.
-Without a serious call-to-action (CTA), you are hardly going to witness substantial conversions, if any.
+Perhaps you have interesting content, ample website traffic, and strong domain authority, but if you’re not capturing real leads, all of that may turn out to be futile.
+Without a serious call-to-action (CTA), you are barely going to witness substantial conversions, if any.